apache/druid/docs/content/operations/api-reference.md

 * `/druid/coordinator/v1/datasources/{dataSourceName}`

 Marks as used all segments belonging to a data source.
+Returns a JSON object of the form `{"numChangedSegments": <number>"}` with the number of segments in the database whose state has been changed (that is, the segments were marked as used) as the result of this API call.

 * `/druid/coordinator/v1/datasources/{dataSourceName}/segments/{segmentId}`

 Marks as used a segment of a data source.
+Returns a JSON object of the form `{"segmentStateChanged": <boolean>"}` with the boolean indicating if the state of the segment has been changed (that is, the segment was marked as used) as the result of this API call.

 ##### DELETE<a name="coordinator-delete"></a>

 * `/druid/coordinator/v1/datasources/{dataSourceName}`

 Marks as unused all segments belonging to a data source.
+Returns a JSON object of the form `{"numChangedSegments": <number>"}` with the number of segments in the database whose state has been changed (that is, the segments were marked as unused) as the result of this API call.

 * `/druid/coordinator/v1/datasources/{dataSourceName}/intervals/{interval}`
 * `@Deprecated. /druid/coordinator/v1/datasources/{dataSourceName}?kill=true&interval={myInterval}`